-How do I update my address with the Minnesota Secretary of State?
+How do I update my address for my Minnesota notary commission?

 The state notary law requires each Minnesota notary to notify the Secretary of State in writing within thirty (30) days of the address change.
 To satisfy this statutory requirement, a notary public can go online by accessing the notary application using the notary’s login information to update an address, phone number, or county change.
 If a Minnesota notary has changed residence address to a new county, the notary is required to re-register his or her notary commission with the new county of residence.
 To submit an address change by mail, the notary must complete a notary application.
 No fee is required for an address change.